juifuhung/Yolu/README.md

+*This project is no longer maintained.
+Some APIs may be unavailable.*

 # Yolu

 Yolu is an interactive **travel website** in traditional Chinese featuring **Rovaniemi, Finland**.
 It is based on the author's experiences as a tour guide in the arctic city from 2019 to 2020.
 Users may not only view tour spot information but also write travel notes to share firsthand views after visit.